Perspective | Ordinary Russians were already worried about rising food prices. Then came war and sanctions.

 Whether the severity of the economic hardship or the cushioning from policy measures prevail is anyone’s guess.
 Putin is banking on the latter.
 Citizens are bracing for the former.

 Here is the logic of why Russia’s integration into the world economy has the potential to make sanctions hurt.
-Although sanctions are currently focused on Russia’s ties to global markets, for regular Russians the effects of sanctions look similar to price shocks in global energy markets.
+Although sanctions are currently focused on Russia’s ties to global financial markets, for regular Russians the effects of sanctions look similar to price shocks in global energy markets.

 Russian firms produce a variety of goods and services, but the economy is overwhelmingly dependent on hydrocarbon revenue.
 Russia is a petro-state in the sense that its gross domestic product, export earning, tax income and government’s ability to spend depend to a large extent on the proceeds of private and state-owned oil and gas companies.